The Zero Waste Coffee Project

 That's right!
 The best case scenario for me is that somebody orders a cocktail, it has Good Vodka, and they never know that they drink a by-product.
 I mean, I like to know it, and I think the bartenders who order the cases like to know it; but it doesn't matter if the end consumer knows that it's not corn ethanol.
 To them it's just a cocktail.
 That is where scale comes in.
 That's where real change happens.

 We actually found that the biggest impact we have is saving co-ops the fines that Colombia charges them for not disposing properly.
-If they sell us the mucilage, just getting rid of the fine is valuable.
+If they give us the mucilage, just getting rid of the fine is valuable.

 How is your arrangement with Buencafé?